 Do work hard to secure resources

-Whether it’s software, hardware, or more employees that your team needs, you must do you best to secure the required resources from your boss.
+Whether it's software, hardware, or more employees that your team needs, you must do your best to secure the required resources from your boss.
 Your team are counting on you to persuade senior management to invest in them.

 Don't deflect criticism onto your team